 Due Date: Each class from classes 1 through 10

 Weight: 30%

 Students will be expected to read the assigned chapters in the text and other assigned readings and be prepared to write a graded test based on these reading assignments.
-The questions will be a combination of multiple choice and short answer.
+The questions will be multiple choice.